nedbat/pyhurry/basics.rst

 =====

 Python is typically stored in .py files.
-When executed, they are compiled as needed into .pyc files in the same directory.
+When executed, they are compiled as needed into .pyc files nearby.